Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: The Localization Theorem

 \section{The Localization Theorem}

 The Localization Theorem, called by Waldhausen the ``Fibration Theorem'', provides the most important instance of the Cofiber Theorem.
 Roughly speaking, this theorem states that algebraic $K$-theory takes quotient sequences of triangulated categories to cofiber sequences of spectra.
 In this section, we prove versions of this theorem for $THH$ and $TC$.
-In the case of the non-connective enrichment, we obtain a localization sequence equivalent to the one in \cite{BlumbergMandellTHHLoc}; in the case of the connective enrichment, we obtain a localization sequence generalizing the one in \cite{HM3}.
+In the case of the non-connective enrichment, we obtain a localization sequence equivalent to the one in \cite{BlumbergMandellTHHLoc}; in the case of the connective enrichment, we obtain a localization sequence generalizing the one in \cite{HM3} (q.v.~Chapter~\ref{tw-loc}).

 For the setup for the Localization Theorem, we take an enhanced simplicially enriched Waldhausen category $\aA$ together with an additional subcategory of weak equivalences $v\aA_{0}$ that contains its usual weak equivalences $w\aA_{0}$.
-We assume that $v\aA_{0}$ satisfies the two-out-of-three properties and the Extension Axiom \cite[\S1.2]{WaldhausenKT}, meaning that given a map of cofibration sequences
+We assume that $v\aA_{0}$ satisfies the \term{two-out-of-three property}, meaning that for composable maps $f$ and $g$, if any two of $f$, $g$, and $g\circ f$ are in $v\aA_{0}$, then so is the third.
+We also assume that $v\aA_{0}$ satisfies the \term{Extension Axiom} \cite[\S1.2]{WaldhausenKT}, meaning that given a map of cofibration sequences

 with the outer maps $x\to x'$ and $x/y\to x'/y'$ in $v\aA_{0}$, then the inner map $y\to y'$ is in $v\aA_{0}$.
-Finally, recalling that as an enhanced simplicially Waldhausen category, $\aA$ admits tensors with contractible simplicial sets, we say that $v\aA_{0}$ is \term{compatible with cylinders} when for any map $x\to x'$ in $v\aA_{0}$, the map
+Finally, recalling that as an enhanced simplicially enriched Waldhausen category, $\aA$ admits tensors with contractible simplicial sets, we say that $v\aA_{0}$ is \term{compatible with cylinders} when for any map $x\to x'$ in $v\aA_{0}$, the map

 is a cofibration in $\aA_{0}$, i.e., its quotient is in $\aA$.
-The category of \term{$v$-acyclics} $\aA_{0}^{v}$ consists of the full subcategory of objects $v$-equivalent to the trivial object $*$.
+The category of \specialterm{$v$-acyclics}{v-acyclics} $\aA_{0}^{v}$ consists of the full subcategory of objects $v$-equivalent to the trivial object $*$.
 Under these hypotheses, $\aA_{0}^{v}$ forms a closed Waldhausen subcategory of $\aA$.
-Moreover, $\aA_{0}^{v}$ is \term{closed under extensions and cofibers in $\aA_{0}$}, meaning that for a cofibration sequence in $\aA_{0}$
+Moreover, $\aA_{0}^{v}$ is \noindexterm{closed under extensions and cofibers} in $\aA_{0}$, meaning that for a cofibration sequence in $\aA_{0}$

 if $x$ and either of $y$ or $y/x$ is in $\aA_{0}^{v}$, then so is the other.
-Letting $\aA^{v}$ be the full simplicially enriched subcategory of $\aA$ consisting of the objects in $\aA_{0}$, then $\aA^{v}$ forms an enhanced simplicially enriched Waldhausen category with the inclusion functor $\aA^{v}\to \aA$ enhanced exact.
+Letting $\aA^{v}$ be the full simplicially enriched subcategory of $\aA$ consisting of the objects in $\aA^{v}_{0}$, then $\aA^{v}$ forms an enhanced simplicially enriched Waldhausen category with the inclusion functor $\aA^{v}\to \aA$ enhanced exact.
 We can now state the Localization Theorem.

 \begin{thm}[Localization Theorem] With hypotheses and notation as in the previous paragraph, the following commutative squares of cyclotomic spectra are homotopy (co)cartesian.

 Moreover, in each square, the upper right entry is null homotopic through cyclotomic maps.
 Thus, we have cofiber sequences of cyclotomic spectra,